Illicium floridanum: Description

 The Florida anise tree has large evergreen lance shaped leaves that are lustrous and dark green.
 When crushed the leaf has a sweet odor, described as being "anise-like".
 The leaf of this plant has a parallel main vein.
 Within the leaf of this shrub, a flower also grows.
 The flower has 20 to 30 maroon-colored petals.
 The petals are typically 2 in in diameter.
 The flower is attractive, and it is often overlooked within the lush shiny foliage, but has a fish-like odor.
 If the flower is ripe, the seed explodes out of the star-shaped fruit.
 This plant has a variety that can be produced in cultivation through selective breeding.
 Depending on the breeding, white flowers can be observed.

 Taxonomy

 The Illicium floridanum plant was first discovered in 1765 by the servant of a man named William Clifton, Esq. of West Florida.
 It was first observed growing in a swamp near Pensacola.
-In 1766, King George III's botanist, John Bartram, found the Illicium flordianum plant on St. Johns River bank located in East Florida.
-He made a drawing of the plant, where he described the petals, leaves, and type of tree.
+In 1766, King George III's botanist, John Bartram, found the Illicium flordianum plant on the bank of St. Johns River in East Florida.
+He made a drawing of the plant and described its petals, leaves, and type of tree it was.